ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ```

-* 2 Create a digital identity
+* 2. Create a digital identity

-Digital identity creation refers to generation of a digital identity with identity data structure and writing it to wallet file.
+Digital identity creation refers to generation of a digital identity with identity data structure and writing it to a wallet file.

 ```
 Identity identity = ontSdk.getWalletMgr().createIdentity("password");